Leo Gerard: Other roles

+Personal life and death

+Gerard suffered a blood clot (thrombus) in his heart in February 2008, and successfully underwent heart surgery to remove the blockage.
+Gerard died in Sudbury, Ontario, on September 21, 2025, at the age of 78.
+Jamie West, the MPP for Sudbury, honored Gerard, stating "I've been to three continents as a United Steelworker, and each time I was reminded that everywhere else, he’s President Gerard...
+But, in Sudbury, we call him 'Leo'."

 In popular culture

 News footage of Gerard is included in the 2008 documentary, Battle in Seattle by Stuart Townsend.
 Gerard and USW vice president Tom Conway are seen dragging two large concrete planters into an intersection near the Washington State Convention and Trade Center during the 1999 WTO protests in an attempt to help protesters block access to the WTO meetings.
 Gerard and Conway came under fire by Seattle police during the incident.